 These 1 Cor verses tell us about building faith on the foundation that is Jesus Christ.
 Fire tests the building and if it cannot stand, man can be saved as if through the fire.
 Rescue through the fire is possible, however, only if the foundation is right.
 A man who has built his life without this foundation can not experience God’s saving fire.
 Fire comes to his destruction, although not in any burning lake.

 It is a figurative lake that burns both death and Hades [KJV of Rev 20:14 Death and Hell …], which are equally figurative expressions.
 The cleansing fire is not literal, real fire.
-Also, building materials such as gold, silver and gemstones of the same verse are not real building materials, nor wood, straw or hay.
+Also, building materials such as gold, silver, and gemstones of the same verse are not real building materials, nor wood, straw or hay.
 They just describe human faith.
-If a man has built his faith (‘his house’) of the first mentioned expensive materials, his faith is secure and durable.
+If a man has built his faith (‘his house’) of the first-mentioned expensive materials, his faith is secure and durable.
 If someone has built his faith from the grass and straw, he finds his house burning.
-However, he can himself be saved “as through fire” because he, however, had founded his faith on Christ.
+However, he can himself be saved “as through fire” because he, however, had founded his faith in Christ.

 The words “as through fire” means there was no real burning fire on those who were saved, but it was a figurative, symbolic fire.
 Verse 15 says: If any man’s work is burned up, he will suffer loss; but he will be saved, but so as through fire.